-The Australian Cancer Survivorship Centre, A Richard Pratt legacy (ACSC) is a unique service based at Peter Mac.
+The Australian Cancer Survivorship Centre (ACSC) is a unique service based at Peter Mac.
 Our vision is to optimise the health and wellbeing of cancer survivors and their carers.

 The ACSC is not primarily a research group, but has its main focus on clinical service redesign through implementation and evaluation of projects.
 We do however undertake evidence reviews and summaries, and publish reports on our project work, some of which are published in peer reviewed journals.